Pink Floral Button Blog Candy

 Lots of crafty folks are making Making a Wish Jars these days.
 They are a super easy glass craft to make and you can do so many things with them, in all sorts of different sizes and shapes of bottles or jars.

-Make a Wish Jar Empty
+Make a Wish Glass Jar

 This Make a Wish Jar is my first, and I kept it fairly simple.
 I started with a fun-shaped bottle with a cork top.
 I added copper foil around the neck of the bottle, because I knew I was going to solder a bit of chain to the bottle.
 Once the foil was burnished on well enough, I just tack-soldered a small part of the silver chain at the back of the bottle.
 If you don’t know how to solder, this step is totally optional.
 I just liked the idea of keeping the chain securely in place.
 Then I added a silver dragonfly charm to dangle down the front of the bottle.
 And of course, it’s finished off with a wish written on some parchment paper and tied with ribbon, then dropped into the bottle.